-Beginning Additions Year-end
+Beginning Balance Additions and Changes Payments Year-end Balance

-Balance and Changes Payments Balance
+(In thou ısands)

-(In th nousands)
+\$36,817 \$ 6,555 \$3,815 \$39,557

-2010 \$ 36,817 \$ 6,555 \$ 3,815 \$ 39,557
+\$30,250 \$12,072 \$5,505 \$36,817

-2009 \$ 30,250 \$12,072 \$ 5,505 \$ 36,817
+Balance \$36,817 Balance and Changes (In thou \$36,817 \$ 6,555 Balance and Changes Payments (In thousands) \$36,817 \$6,555 \$3,815

-On October 16, 2006, the District of Columbia approved the establishment of a Port Authority captive insurance company, known as the Port Authority Insurance Captive Entity LLC, for the purpose of insuring certain risk exposures of the Port Authority and its wholly owned entities.
+5. On October 16, 2006, the District of Columbia approved the establishment of a Port Authority captive insurance company, known as the Port Authority Insurance Captive Entity LLC, for the purpose of insuring certain risk exposures of the Port Authority and its wholly owned entities.
 Under its current Certificate of Authority issued by the District of Columbia, PAICE is authorized to transact insurance business, in connection with workers compensation, general liability, builders risk, property and terrorism insurance coverage for the Port Authority and its wholly owned entities.
 With the passage of the Terrorism Risk Insurance Program Reauthorization Act of 2007 (TRIPRA), PAICE assumed coverage for acts of domestic terrorism with respect to the Port Authority's public liability and property damage and loss of revenue insurance programs in addition to the previously provided coverage for acts of foreign terrorism.
-In addition, as of December 31, 2010, PAICE has provided the first \$1,000,000 in coverage under the Workers' Compensation portion, and the first \$500,000 in coverage under the general liability aspect of the Port Authority's Contractor's Insurance Program.
-As of December 31, 2010, PAICE is providing \$1 billion of Builders Risk and Terrorism coverage for the World Trade Center Transportation Hub Owner Controlled Insurance Program (OCIP), which is 100% reinsured through the commercial insurance marketplace and TRIPRA.
+In addition, as of December 31, 2010, PAICE has provided the first \$1,000,000 in coverage under the Workers'